Germany's 'climate cabinet' delays action again | DW | 30.05.2019

 Scheuer has come under fire for a lack of initiative when it comes to reducing carbon emissions from cars and trucks.
 Experts say his proposals for more electric cars and expanding regional public transportation will not be nearly enough.

 Germany has historically resisted putting restrictions on cars and trucks due to the strength of the nation's automobile industry.
-As a result, carbon emissions from automobile have not gone down in decades.
+As a result, carbon emissions from automobiles have not gone down in decades.

-Germany has made some progress in reducing carbon emissions by taking some of its dirtiest coal-fired power plants.
+Germany has made some progress in reducing carbon emissions by taking some of its dirtiest coal-fired power plants offline.
 The move has been expensive and the push for renewable energy has lagged, due in part to resistance to windmills and a lack of energy grid infrastructure.

-A government spokesperson said, "It isn't a question of whether Germany will be carbon neutral by 2050, but which path we will take.
-But right now our priority is to reach our 2030 aims."
+"It isn't a question of whether Germany will be carbon neutral by 2050, but which path we will take.
+But right now our priority is to reach our 2030 aims," said a government spokesperson.
+Germany is on track to miss its 2020 aims, and will face hefty fines if it misses internationally agreed 2030 goals.

 Read more: Bye bye lignite: Understanding Germany's coal phaseout

-Economy and Energy Minister Peter Altmeier saw progress, "We want to make sure that we meet our reduction aims by 2030."
-Germany is on track to miss its 2020 aims and will face hefty fines if it misses internationally agreed 2030 goals.

-Environmental Minister Schulze said that one tool being discussed is the idea of a carbon tax, however, members of the CDU and CSU are strictly opposed to the concept, arguing such a tax would make driving and heating more expensive.
-Another option being discussed would be an emissions trading scheme.
+Environment Minister Schulze said one tool being discussed is the idea of a carbon tax, but members of the conservative CDU and CSU are strictly opposed to the concept, arguing such a tax would make driving and heating more expensive.
+Another option being discussed is an emissions trading scheme.

 Not listening to voters

-Greenpeace Managing Director Martin Kaiser lambasted the meeting as well, saying, "It's embarrassing that the coalition has delayed climate action yet again after the clear message of the European elections."
+"It's embarrassing that the coalition has delayed climate action yet again after the clear message of the European elections," said Greenpeace Managing Director Martin Kaiser.

-Germany's ruling coalition parties all suffered massive election losses on Sunday, whereas the Green Party, a champion of environmental issues, gained some 20 points.
+Germany's ruling coalition parties all suffered massive election losses on Sunday, whereas the Green Party, a champion of environmental issues, surged in support.

 js/cmk (AFP, dpa, Reuters)